How to Learn Linux? (from Zero to Hero), a guide for learning Linux

-- Get the big picture of Linux Kernel, a good method is read Robot Love’s book, an alternative strategy is to learn the old version of Linux because of the codebase is much smaller, you could spend about 2 weeks to finish it. xv6 is another good choice, with good reading materials.
+- Get the big picture of Linux Kernel.
+A good method is to read Robot Love’s book.
+An alternative strategy is to learn the old version of Linux because the codebase is much smaller, you could spend about two weeks to finish it. xv6 is another good choice, with good reading materials.

 - Focus one specific submodule, choose one submodule which most interested you, and try to understand the details and design of it.
-Try to involve the Kernel development community, read the document, join Linux mail list, review other’s patch and try to submit your patch to Kernel.
-Linux Kernel community has its collaboration style, you need to learn the rules.
-It will be a milestone after you submitted the first patch.
+Try to involve the Kernel development community, read the document, join Linux mail list, review other’s patch and try to submit yours to Kernel.
+Linux Kernel community has its collaboration style.
+You need to learn the rules.
+It will be a milestone when your first patch is accepted.
 If you have enough knowledge and skills for one subdomain, it will be much easier to transfer to another one.